In 10 years, climate change will cost us $ 20 billion a year

 Photo: Shutterstock

-Scientists and experts warn that the increase in the severity and number of destructive natural phenomena is the result of climate change.
+Scientists and experts warn that the increase in the severity and number of destructive natural events is a result of climate change.
 The United Nations (UN) and the World Meteorological Organization (WMO) have released a report warning that these natural disasters are largely linked to climate change.
-And if it continues at the same pace, then by 2030 the annual economic losses due to natural disasters could amount to about $ 20 billion.
+And if it continues at the same pace, then by 2030 annual economic losses due to natural disasters could amount to about $20 billion.

 This is evidenced by the increasing frequency and severity of hazardous weather events over the past 50 years.
 During this time, there have been more than 11 natural disasters related to climate and weather, resulting in 000 million deaths and economic losses of $ 2 trillion.